DiamondLightSource/python-copier-template/docs/tutorials/create-new.md

 You can now go to the cogwheel on the main page next to the "About" header, and set the project description to match the answer you gave.

-Then go to the `Settings` and set:
+Then go to the `Settings` tab and set:

 - Enable Pages if you chose to use sphinx for your documentation